-The term "Senior Lien Obligations" is defined in the Resolution to mean the Water System Revenue Bonds and other obligations having an equal or senior priority right with the Water System Revenue Bonds to moneys received by the Department under the Water Supply Contracts, including, without limitation, the Department's payment obligations with respect to its Central Valley Project Power Facilities Revenue Bonds (currently consisting of the Department's Devil Canyon-Castaic Bonds) and the Department's obligation to deposit money in the California Water Resources Development Bond Fund.
+The term "Senior Lien Obligations" is defined in each Resolution to mean the Water System Revenue Bonds and other obligations having an equal or senior priority right with the Water System Revenue Bonds to moneys received by the Department under the Water Supply Contracts, including, without limitation, the Department's payment obligations with respect to its Central Valley Project Power Facilities Revenue Bonds (currently consisting of the Department's Devil Canyon-Castaic Bonds) and the Department's obligation to deposit money in the California Water Resources Development Bond Fund.

-The term "Parity Debt" is defined in the Resolution to mean amounts owing under the Credit Agreement and any indebtedness, installment sale obligation, lease obligation or other obligation of the Department for borrowed money or interest rate swap agreement having an equal priority right to moneys received by the Department under the Water Supply Contracts and therefore payable on a parity with the Series 1 Notes (whether or not any Series 1 Notes are Outstanding).
-The Resolution provides that the Owners of the Series 1 Notes shall have an equal priority right with the holders of Parity Debt to moneys received by the Department under the Water Supply Contracts.
+The term "Parity Debt" is defined in each Resolution to mean amounts owing under the Credit Agreement and any indebtedness, installment sale obligation, lease obligation or other obligation of the Department for borrowed money or interest rate swap agreement having an equal priority right to moneys received by the Department under the Water Supply Contracts and therefore payable on a parity with the Notes (whether or not any Notes are Outstanding).
+Each Resolution provides that the Owners of the Notes of the applicable series shall have an equal priority right with the holders of Parity Debt to moneys received by the Department under the Water Supply Contracts.